Last Minute Tax Tips

 Here’s how to do it right: I am never the one to tell you not to buy the latte or the shoes – but we do advise our clients on how to spend smart.
 Here are three strategies we recommend to our clients:

 - Plan ahead for your purchases so you know what you will be spending and you can work it into your cash flow – and then you can take advantage of some great Black Friday or holiday sales.
 It’s a great time of the year to purchase new computer equipment & the tech gadgets you have been eyeing.

-- You can make the purchase on a credit card so that you don’t have to use your cash, and then pay it off in 2020, while still taking the tax deduction in 2019.
+- You can make the purchase on a credit card so that you don’t have to use your cash, and then pay it off next year, while still taking the tax deduction this year.
 This is a great way to leverage your cash by using your credit.

-- *If you have extra cash* you could prepay for some 2020 expenses now.
+- *If you have extra cash* you could prepay for some of next year’s expenses now.
 Take a look through the first few months of next year and see if there’s anything you can pay for now.
-Can you stock up on printer ink, book your travel for the trips you know you are taking, make January retainer payments for your team.
+Can you stock up on printer ink, book your travel for the trips you know you are taking, or make January retainer payments for your team?
 You could also pay off programs now that you were in a payment plan for, or upgrade software you know you will be using all year to the annual subscription and probably save some cash as well.

 And, sometimes the best strategy of all at this time of the year: Just Say F*ck It.

 Stop stressing about your taxes.
-Enjoy the holidays with your family and make your first new year’s resolution that you are going to get a financial team in place for 2020 that will be able to give you the support you deserve.
-Book a call with me to talk about how we can help you implement a tax strategy all year next year so you don’t have to worry about it anymore.
+Enjoy the holidays with your family and make your first new year’s resolution that you are going to get a financial team in place for the new year that will be able to give you the support you deserve.
+Book a call with us to talk about how we can help you implement a tax strategy all year next year so you don’t have to worry about it anymore.